 Short Term Vs Long Term costs

-The costs associated with the deployment and maintenance of backup and disaster recovery solution can vary greatly from solution to solution; both financially and in time spent.
+The costs associated with the deployment and maintenance of backup and disaster recovery solutions can vary greatly from solution to solution; both financially and in time spent.
 Aside from the initial installation costs, considerations should be given to the length of time taken to run the required number of backup processes each day and how this will influence the distribution of departmental resource.
 Solutions which may have high initial cost may be able to recoup these through minimal requirements of man-hours in the long-term maintenance processes.

 Building an effective backup strategy is not a straight forward process and requires constant re-evaluation as your data environment morphs and evolves.
 Throughout the creation process a number of key factors can be evaluated in order to create a backup and disaster recovery strategy that most effectively meets its intended usage, while also meeting budget expectations.